 Yes — absolutely.
 You will actually get even more one-on-one attention than large in-person classrooms.
 Can you picture a large lecture hall with 300 students in it?
 This is the opposite of that.
 American Collegiate Live’s interactive classroom size is purposefully limited, so you get the attention you need.

-You will also study with fellow students between classes, attend your teacher’s office hours, and take advantage of bilingual tutoring support from local advisors in your time zone.
+You will also study with fellow students between classes, attend your teacher’s office hours, and take advantage of tutoring support.

 What Technology Do You Use?
 Is It Just a Pre-Recorded Video?

-American Collegiate Live classes are taught in real time, via the award-nominated Shorelight Live interactive platform, by instructors who teach from the UMass Boston campus in the USA.
+American Collegiate Live classes are taught in real time, via the award-nominated Shorelight Live interactive platform, by instructors who teach from the USA.
 This is not “just another online learning program” — there are no pre-recorded video lectures.
 And of course, professors teach courses at times that are convenient to your time zone.

 It is better than [a] traditional classroom.
 I started in China and the professor was in the US and they respond to me every time, and they are very patient.
 They are very easy to communicate with.
 I’m very excited to go to UMass for the second year.”—Wang Li, China, Electrical & Computer Engineering